-The following policies are established in an effort to standardize the practices of the issuance and management of debt by the State Bond Committee of Alaska.
+The following policies are established in an effort to standardize the practices of the issuance and management of debt by the State Bond Committee of the State of Alaska.
 The primary objective of the policies are to establish conditions for the use of debt and to create procedures and policies that minimize the State's debt service and issuance costs, maintain credit ratings, reflect best practices for State government finance, and maintain full and complete financial disclosure and reporting.
 The policies apply to any debt authorized by law and issued directly by the State or issued by another entity but authorized by law and only paid for by the State, including general obligation bonds, lease-revenue bonds, certificates of participation, subject to appropriation obligations, revenue bonds, municipal or other debt reimbursement programs, PERS and TRS unfunded liabilities, any other forms of indebtedness, as well as any debt which is implicitly or explicitly guaranteed by the State.

 Debt policies promote the best and most efficient use of the State's finite capacity to borrow to meet the State's commitments to provide services to its citizens without jeopardizing the future financial health of the State.
 These policies should be considered guidelines for general use, and seek to provide the State with adequate flexibility to be able to respond to constantly changing economic conditions and changes in financial markets.
-Nevertheless, nothing contained herein should be construed as prohibiting the State from undertaking actions not specifically contemplated in these policies should it determined to be necessary and appropriate.
+Nevertheless, nothing contained herein should be construed as prohibiting the State from undertaking actions not specifically contemplated in these policies should it be determined to be necessary and appropriate.
 Regular updates to debt policies are encouraged as necessary to ensure that the State maintains sound financial management practices reflecting then-current market and economic conditions.

-Beginning in 1983 the State has measured debt capacity by comparing debt service to UGF.
-The State's policy was that state general fund supported debt service should not exceed 5% of UGF.
+Beginning in 1983 the State has measured debt capacity by comparing debt service to UGF revenues.
+The State's policy was that state general fund supported debt service should not exceed 5% of UGF revenues.
 Beginning in 1985 the State included general obligation, lease revenue, university, certificates of participation, and the school debt reimbursement program in the ratio.
 University debt was subsequently removed from the calculation.
-In 1999, recognizing past practice of the State, the policy was further refined in 2013 to target no more than 5% of UGF for general obligation debt service and no more than 8% for debt service of general obligation bonds, lease revenue bonds, certificates of participation, and the school debt reimbursement program.
+In 1999, recognizing past practice of the State, the policy was amended to target 5%, but allow for the ratio to reach up to 8% due to revenue volatility.
+This policy was further refined in 2013 to target no more than 5% of UGF for general obligation debt service and no more than 8% for debt service of general obligation bonds, lease revenue bonds, certificates of participation, and the school debt reimbursement program.
+In fiscal year 2019, with the addition of certain earnings of the Permanent Fund to UGF, including the PFD distribution, prudence dictates an additional refinement of the metrics.
+Given the uncertainty of the amounts of Permanent Fund earnings now categorized as UGF that will actually be available for purposes other than funding the PFD program warrants a reduction to the percentage of UGF that should be obligated for debt service.
+A 1% reduction to each ratio has been incorporated to target no more than 4% of UGF for general obligation debt service and no more than 7% for debt service of general obligation bonds, lease revenue bonds, certificates of participation, and the school debt reimbursement program.